 Support group impact

-Leukaemia Care’s support groups bring people affected by blood cancer together to share experiences, ask questions and connect with others who understand their situation.
+Leukaemia Care’s support groups bring together people with blood cancer.
+Online or in person, people can share experiences and ask questions.
+Our groups help patients and carers connect with others who understand their situation.

 Online support group icon: a computer screen showing six people.
 One of them is talking.